It's a fair bet that Roger Goodell won't be bringing up the idea of an 18-game schedule for the next week or so.

-The most serious appears to be that of Denver Broncos linebacker Von Miller, who suffered a knee injury that the team fears could be serious.
+The most serious of which appears to be that of Denver Broncos linebacker Von Miller, who suffered a knee injury that the team fears could be serious.
 If so, that could deliver a huge blow to a team that has legitimate Super Bowl aspirations but without Miller might not have the defense to do so.

 Carolina Panthers wide receiver Steve Smith suffered a knee injury and will have an MRI Monday, but the team thinks he might have avoided disaster.
 The Panthers remain in the hunt for the No. 2 seed, which could give Smith an extra week of rest if Smith's injury is not deemed serious.

-The Green Bay Packers' postseason hopes took a blow following their dramatic loss to the Pittsburgh Steelers, and they also took a hit when Clay Matthews re-injured his left thumb and did not return to the game.
+The Green Bay Packers' postseason hopes took a serious blow following their dramatic loss to the Pittsburgh Steelers, and they also took a hit when Clay Matthews re-injured his left thumb and did not return to the game.

-The New Orleans Saints' defense also took a blow with what appears to be a season-ending broken ankle for safety Kenny Vaccaro.
+The New Orleans Saints' defense took a blow with what appears to be a season-ending broken ankle for safety Kenny Vaccaro.
 He was the do-it-all defender who helped rally the secondary on a rebuilt defense.
 Now, the Saints are fighting for their playoff lives.